Television in North Korea: Mansudae Television

-Mansudae Television broadcasts educational material with the occasional advert on weekends to Pyongyang.
-It opened on December 1, 1973.
-The Mansudae TV Broadcasting Station broadcasts three hours (19:00–22:00) on Saturdays, and nine hours (10:00–13:00, 16:00–22:00) on Sundays.
+Mansudae Television broadcasts cultural programming, foreign films (dubbed into Korean), European football, international news and educational material with the occasional advert to Pyongyang.
+It opened on 1 December 1973.
+The Mansudae TV Broadcasting Station broadcasts three hours (19:00–22:00) on Fridays and Saturdays, and nine hours (10:00–13:00, 16:00–22:00) on Sundays.

 Ryongnamsan Television

 Ryongnamsan Television (룡남산텔레비죤) is an educational channel provided by University Student TV Department of Korea Radio and Television.
 The de facto director of this channel is Yang Chun Won.